Notes on Morel, "The Story of the Congo Free

 - The native population would be acting illegally in

-making use any produce of the land for any reason including basic
+making use of any produce of the land for any reason including basic sustenance or trade.

-- The only articles in the Congo territory capable of
+only articles in the Congo territory capable of producing revenue in

-native labor would be required to repay their debt to Leopold in the
+native labor would be required to repay their debt to Leopold for

 rubber or ivory to European merchants and threatened agents with